jacobslabucla/slccolon/README.md

 # slccolon
-This repository contains the original count data and analysis files used to produce the figures in the paper.
+This repository contains the original count data and analysis files used to produce the figures in the paper:
+Yang, J.C., Zhao, M., Chernikova, D. et al. ZIP8 A391T Crohn’s Disease-Linked Risk Variant Induces Colonic Metal Ion Dyshomeostasis, Microbiome Compositional Shifts, and Inflammation.
+Dig Dis Sci (2024). https://doi.org/10.1007/s10620-024-08647-8

+Raw data can be found on NCBI, with BioProject accession code PRJNA1004665: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1004665.

 ## Steps to Reproduce the Figures
 1. First, clone the repo.
 ```bash
 git clone https://github.com/jacobslabucla/slccolon
 ```
-2. Then, open the `Rproj_slccolonpaper` folder.
-Go to `Final_Figures_Paper`.
+2. Then, open the `Rproj_slccolonpaper` folder and open the .Rproj file in RStudio.
+3. Load any script in `Final_Figures_Paper`.
+By running renv::restore() , all package versions will be synced with the versions used to produce the figures in the paper.

-3. Run everything in `Functions.R` first.
+5. Run everything in `Functions.R` first, to obtain the required custom functions.

-4. Now, by running each Figure script (matches the Figures in the paper) you should be able to reproduce the figures in the paper.
+6. Now, by running each Figure script (matches the Figures in the paper) you will be able to reproduce the figures in the paper.

 ## ICP MS Data
 - ICP-MS / Colon samples from 5-month old mice (WT, MUT) - n = 25, 23